-(1) receiving initial training, including classroom or on-the-job training; or
+- (1) receiving initial training, including classroom or on-the-job training; or

-(2) in the probationary period.
+- (2) in the probationary period.

-(b) A manager trainee receiving initial training may be subject to disciplinary action as set out in this section for a violation of, or failure to comply with, a written rule or regulation of the training institution.
+- (b) A manager trainee receiving initial training may be subject to disciplinary action as set out in this section for:

+- (1) a violation of; or

+- (2) failure to comply with;

+a written rule or regulation of the training institution.

-(c) A manager trainee in the probationary period may be subject to disciplinary action as set out in this section for a violation of, or failure to comply with:
+- (c) A manager trainee in the probationary period may be subject to disciplinary action as set out in this section for a violation of, or failure to comply with any of the following:

-(1) the provisions of this rule applicable to a licensed manager;
+- (1) The provisions of this rule applicable to a licensed manager.

+- (2) The terms of an agreement between the:

+- (A) state licensing agency; and

+- (B) manager trainee;

+for operation of a BEP facility.

+- (3) The terms of the permit for, or the agreement between the:

+- (A) state licensing agency; and

+- (B) custodial authority of;

-(2) the terms of an agreement between the state licensing agency and the manager trainee for operation of a BEP facility; or(3) the terms of the permit for, or the agreement between the state licensing agency and the custodial authority of, the BEP facility to which the manager trainee is assigned.
+the BEP facility to which the manager trainee is assigned.

-(d) Documentation of disciplinary action shall be kept in the individual's personnel file.

-(e) Disciplinary actions shall include the following:

-(1) Formal counseling.

-(2) Written action plan.

-(3) Suspension from training.

-(4) Termination of training and participation in the BEP.

-(f) Disciplinary action will progress through the steps listed in subsection (e) for:

-(1) the first violation or noncompliance under subsection (b) or (c);

-(2) a failure to correct a violation or noncompliance under subsection (b) or (c); or

-(3) a repeated violation or noncompliance under subsection (b) or (c).
+- (d) Documentation of disciplinary action shall be kept in the individual's personnel file. - (e) Disciplinary actions shall include the following: - (1) Formal counseling. - (2) A written action plan. - (3) Suspension from training. - (4) Termination of training and participation in the BEP. - (f) Disciplinary action will progress through the steps listed in subsection (e) for any of the following: - (1) The first violation or noncompliance under subsection (b) or (c). - (2) A failure to correct a violation or noncompliance under subsection (b) or (c). - (3) A repeated violation or noncompliance under subsection (b) or (c).

-(Division of Disability and Rehabilitative Services; 460 IAC 2-4-10; filed Aug 23, 2001, 2:30 p.m.: 25 IR 66)
+(Division of Disability and Rehabilitative Services; 460 IAC 2-4-10; filed Aug 23, 2001, 2:30 p.m.: 25 IR 66; filed Nov 26, 2007,